Welcome to the Easy MTD help.

 Preferences

-Certain Easy MTD functionality can be enabled and disabled in the Preferences window (see figure below) which is opened by clicking the Preferences option on the Options menu, or the link on the Welcome page or the Options page:
+Certain Easy MTD functionality can be enabled and disabled in the Preferences window (see figure below) which is opened by clicking the Preferences option on the Options menu, or the link in the Welcome section or the Options section:

 Fig. Preferences window